Importing and Exporting Pets

 Palau BOA regulations state that dogs and cats originating from a non-rabies free country, including the US mainland, must meet the entry requirements of the State of Hawaii or the equivalent as approved by BOA.
 Countries recognized as rabies-free by Palau include, but are not limited to, State of Hawaii, Territory of Guam, Australia, New Zealand, Japan, Taiwan & UK.
 Although Palau considers itself rabies free, it is not recognized as rabies free by other countries.
 This is important to consider when importing your pet if you intend to take it back to your country of origin.

 In general, at least 6 months preparation is necessary before a dog or cat can be imported into Palau from a non-rabies free country, following the State of Hawaii requirements.
-A BOA import permit is also required and the Quarantine office can be contacted at email@example.com or 680-587-2504.
-United Airlines routinely transports pets to Palau, via air cargo and has health certificate requirements.
+A BOA import permit is also required and the Quarantine office can be contacted at firstname.lastname@example.org or +680-587-2504.
+United Airlines routinely transports pets to Palau, via air cargo and has health certificate requirements (suspended during Covid pandemic, please contact United directly).
 Meeting Palau entry and quarantine requirements are the responsibility of the pet owner, and not the airline.

 Although Palau considers itself rabies free, it is not recognized as rabies free by other countries.
 Dogs and cats going to the US mainland do not have to go through quarantine, as regulated by the US Dept. of Agriculture, APHIS.
 Generally, a rabies vaccination 30 days prior to travel and a health certificate within 10 days of travel are required.